First Time Manager

 It can be difficult to transition from an individual contributor to a first time manager.
 The transition to begin with is laid with risks and challenges, but is also a great learning experience and an opportunity to grow personally and professionally.
 Most first time managers are promoted to managerial positions without appropriate training, as a result of which, they deem to be ineffective in their job.
 The importance of training for first time managers, as they form their leadership paradigm and navigate their team, cannot be overstated.

-- Qualities of a Good First Time Manager
+- Traits of an Effective First Time Manager

 - Managerial Training for First Time Managers